 If you’ve gone through all of those fixes, and none of them have worked, it’s time to take some additional steps.

 The first thing we recommend is a quick reset to your Settings.
-To do this, go to Settings > General > Reset > Reset All Settings and then enter your passcode if you have one enabled on your iPhone SE.
+To do this, go to Settings > General > Transfer or Reset iPhone > Reset > Reset All Settings and then enter your passcode if you have one enabled on your iPhone SE.

 This process could take a few minutes and it will restore your iPhone SE’s settings to the factory defaults.
 Make sure you write down your Wi-Fi passwords, if you need to, before you do this.
 This will cause your device to forget known connections.

 You can also try downgrading your iPhone SE to an older version of iOS (if one is available) in an effort to improve battery life.
-There’s no guarantee it will work, but if you were having a good experience on a previous version of iOS, there’s a chance.
+There’s no guarantee it will work, but if you were having a good experience on a previous version of iOS, there’s a chance that it does.